What is Jungian Analysis?

 Jungian therapy can help improve the lives of those with depression, anxiety, grief, phobias, relationship or trauma issues, low self-esteem, or other emotional problems.
 It is also appropriate for anyone who wants a deeper understanding of themselves and is willing to make a commitment to the work involved in acquiring that knowledge.

 What to Expect

-In addition to talking, your therapist may use various techniques, such as dream journaling and interpretation, and creative experiences likes art, movement, or music, to encourage self-expression and release your imagination.
-Your therapist may also try word association tests, wherein the therapist says a specific word and records how long it takes you to respond with the first thing that comes to mind.
+In addition to talking, a Jungian analyst may use various techniques, such as dream journaling and interpretation, and creative experiences like art, movement, or music, to encourage self-expression and release your imagination.
+Your analyst may also try word association tests, wherein the analyst says a specific word and records how long it takes you to respond with the first thing that comes to mind.
 Your response time can indicate emotions and issues you connect to certain words.
-Depending on your situation and the agreement you make with your therapist, you will meet for regularly scheduled sessions, one or more times a week.
+Depending on your situation and the agreement you make with your analyst, you will meet for regularly scheduled sessions, one or more times a week.